Can I make a claim if I was a passenger in a motorcycle accident?

 Since passengers riding pillion have no control over the motorbike, they have to put their trust in the biker to be careful, observant, and considerate so that unnecessary danger is avoided.

 Sometimes motorbike riders may need to accelerate, brake, and move road position without warning to avoid potholes or unsafe road surfaces.
 While the rider is doing this to avoid a hazard, they may be inadvertently putting themselves and the pillion in further danger.
+If this has happened to you, you can make a claim.

+The motorbike rider has a duty of care to ensure that they have done everything within their control to protect their pillion passenger.
 As far as ensuring that their passenger is well-secured during the journey, there are certain things the motorcyclist must check before setting off, especially if their guest rider is inexperienced with motorcycles.
 These include the following:

 - The bike must have a pillion seat that is suitable and fit for purpose